shapeoko/Docs/content/carriages.md

 ####Parts for attaching stepper motors

- *   M3 SHCS x 12 pcs 8mm (may vary with motor thread depth, use shorter screws (6mm) if threads bottom out, or additional washers)
+ *   M3 x 8mm SHCS x 12 pcs (may vary with motor thread depth, use shorter screws (6mm) if threads bottom out, or additional washers)
  *   M3 Flat Washer x 12 pcs
- *   GT2 pulley (note that the set screw end goes on first)
+ *   GT2 pulley (note that the set screw end goes on first and the pulley must align with the Smooth Idler Wheels)

 ####Tools